icwells/compOncDB/README.md

 	--common				Indicates that common species name was given for taxa.
 	--count					Returns count of target records instead of printing entire records.
 	-e, --eval="nil"		Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: = <= >= > <).
-	--table="nil"			Return matching rows from this table only.
+	--table="nil"		Perform operations on this table only.

 	-o outfile				Name of output file (writes to stdout if not given).